AjjMC/ajjnn/README.md

 ## Overview

-This datapack allows mapmakers to deploy PyTorch neural networks in Minecraft.
-A Python script ``convert.py`` is provided, which converts a PyTorch model to an mcfunction file.
+This datapack allows mapmakers to deploy neural networks in Minecraft.
+Python script ``convert.py`` is provided, which converts a PyTorch model to an mcfunction file.
 This file is used by the datapack to load the model into the game.
 The datapack can recreate neural networks and perform inference.

 ## Downloading and Installing